 Creating 266 new homes in Wolverhampton

-Our team in the Midlands are creating 266 new homes in Wolverhampton.
+Our team in the Midlands have created 266 new homes in Wolverhampton.

-The £34 million project for WV Living, the local housing company for the City of Wolverhampton Council, will see us create a combination of one, two, three and four-bedroom homes – 67 of which will be affordable – on the site of the former Wednesfield High School on Lakefield Road.
+The £34 million project for WV Living, the local housing company for the City of Wolverhampton Council, saw us create a combination of one, two, three and four-bedroom homes – 67 of which are affordable – on the site of the former Wednesfield High School on Lakefield Road.

 Simon Liversage, director at Willmott Dixon, said: